Support Services

 Allied health multidisciplinary teams are important to ensure that you are provided with a holistic treatment plan.
 APC are proud to participate and present training days and seminars to educate our allied health peers.

-Physiotherapy
+Physiotherapy for Amputees

 Physiotherapy is currently available onsite at APC ‘s Alexandria and Northmead offices to assist amputees in varying stages of their prosthetic usage:

-Physiotherapy at APC Prosthetics is provided by Cathy Howells, a registered physiotherapist with a special interest in amputee rehabilitation and over 30 years’ experience working exclusively with amputees.
+Physiotherapy at APC Prosthetics is provided by Cathy Howells OAM, a registered physiotherapist with a special interest in amputee rehabilitation and over 30 years’ experience working exclusively with amputees.
 All our sites can help put you in touch with physiotherapists in your area who have experience working with prosthetic limb users.

-Exercise Physiology
+Exercise Physiology for Amputees

-Exercise Physiologists (EPs) sometimes get mixed up with physiotherapists.
-Where physios often manipulate the tissue, using an active hands-on method with massage along with prescribing targeted movements to improve a problem area, EPs offer ‘hands-off’ programs.
-Exercise physiologists are great for amputees and prosthetic users for prevention, ongoing targeted training, or if you have a sport or recreational activity you would like to learn to get back to or start doing since being an amputee.
 EPs develop person-centred exercise interventions that can be targeted for pain management, disability, chronic conditions, and injury.
 Feedback from our clients who use the services of EPs report that they move and walk better than they ever have before.
-Some have said that through the exercise interventions prescribed by their EP, they need to use less energy to walk and that has meant that it is easier to use their prosthesis and access the community (AKA live their life!).
+Some have said that through the exercise interventions prescribed by their EP, they need to use less energy to walk and that has meant that it is easier to use their prosthesis and access the community (AKA live their life!)

-Occupational Therapy
+Occupational Therapy for Amputees

 Occupational Therapists (OTs) can help you learn how to use your prosthesis (especially Upper Limb) for specific tasks and training, along with recommending any modifications that need to be made to your home or car.